hadirboutabba/Notes.AI/README.md

 # Key Features
 ### 1. Data Preprocessing pipeline

- Cleanses text by removing unnecessary noise such as punctuation, numbers, and repetitive characters.
+ Cleanses text by removing unnecessary noise such as punctuation, numbers, irrelevant words, stopword and repetitive characters.
- Filters out irrelevant words using stopword removal and retains meaningful vocabulary from a curated English dictionary.

 ### 2. Autoencoder for Embedding Generation